-A company that withholds the culture where individuals are collectively working to fulfill customers’ needs as their ultimate goal and everyone is aware of the direct and indirect impact their work has on the overall customers’ experience at every point of interaction within the customer journey.
+A company whose culture focuses on effortlessly and seamlessly fulfilling customers’ needs and current expectations.
+All individuals in the organization are aware of the direct and indirect impact that their work has on the overall customer experience at every touch point.

 2. Customer Experience Management (CXM)

 Everything the company can manage to motivate customers to make a positive choice to buy, re-buy, use, subscribe, or renew.
 The CXM is comprised of products, people, processes, location, communication, and competition.